DillonSW/Capstone_Team_5/Documentation/Signoffs/User-Interface-npatel45.md

   4. Must be big and bright enough to read it from
   5. Must have HDMI or type C or USB port to connect to mini-PC

 For the User Interface subsystem to function properly, LCD touch screen would need to display messages/signals coming from different subsystems or sometimes even from Interface itself.
 For example, if a student tries to access a particular option from the menu the touch screen must be able to send that information to mini-PC and in return display the information received back from mini-PC to let the user know whether the selected task was successfully completed or was not, and if not it should also display the reason so that it can help student understand what he/she did wrong (1,2,3).
-Additionally, the monitor should be big enough so that the student won't have to squint their eyes and bend down to see what is on the display prompt (4).
+Additionally, the monitor should be big and bright enough so that the student won't have to squint their eyes to see what is on the display prompt (4).

 ### Schematic:
 ---